CodeAlpha7/Docker-Software-Network-Functions/README.md

 	$ RUN apt-get install -y hping3

-Step-3: Create image by building it
+##### Step-3: Create image by building it

 	 $ sudo docker build -t endpoint:latest

 - This creates an image named "endpoint" using Dockerfile.
 - Navigate to the directory where Dockerfile is located before executing this command.

-Step-4: Create containers for that image
+##### Step-4: Create containers for that image

 	$ sudo docker run -d --privileged --name=int --net=none endpoint:latest tail -f /dev/null

-- Creates docker container named "int" which is your virtual host/
+- Creates docker container named "int" which is your virtual host.
+- Create as many hosts as you want by changing name.
 - Disable default (docker) networking using "--net=none". this is because we are builing out own network.
 - Container should run with "priveleged" flag to allow running of system calls by guest
 - "-d" flag makes the container run as a daemon